Federated Generation of Synthetic RNA-seq Data: Preliminaries

 The security guarantees of an MPC protocol are defined by the type of adversary it can withstand.
 These are typically categorized into passive and active threat models, reflecting the power an adversary has over the MPC servers it corrupts.
 In the \textit{passive} (or ``semi-honest'') setting, all parties follow the instructions of the protocol, but the adversary attempts to learn private information from the internal state of the corrupted servers and the messages that they receive.
 MPC protocols that are secure against passive adversaries prevent such leakage of information.
-In contrast, an \textit{active} (or ``malicious'') adversary may corrupt an MPC server to arbitrarily deviate from the protocol, including colluding with others to breach privacy or corrupt intermediate computations.
-One way to detect and prevent this is by using a ``brain-and-pinky'' architecture \cite{eerikson2020use}.
-For each virtual communication, one real party referred to as ``brain'' is elected to transmit all the messages to all real parties in the receiving virtual party, referred to as the ``pinky''.
-Right before the final outputs are revealed, all the parties perform a single consistency check.
-If a malicious ``brain'' deviated from the protocol and sent a corrupted message, it will conflict with at least one of the ``pinky's'' locally computed views.
-Such inconsistency would trigger an immediate abort before any private data is leaked or an incorrect result is accepted.
+In contrast, an active (or “malicious”) adversary may corrupt an MPC server to arbitrarily deviate from the protocol, including colluding with others to breach privacy or corrupt intermediate computations.
+Protection against such adversaries is achieved using information-theoretic message authentication codes (MACs).
+In addition to holding a share of each secret value, every party also holds a share of a corresponding MAC, computed with respect to a global secret key.
+These MACs are propagated and updated alongside the secret shares during the computation.
+When values are reconstructed or explicitly checked, the parties verify that the shares are consistent with their MACs; any deviation from the protocol will be detected with high probability, causing the protocol to abort.
+Maintaining and verifying these MACs introduces additional computational and communication overhead compared to the passive setting.